fleetdm/fleet/docs/1-Using-Fleet/tutorials/Ask-questions-about-your-devices.md

 In this tutorial, we'll cover the following Fleet concepts:

 - Where to see your devices in Fleet
-- How to add Fleet's standard query library
 - How to ask questions about your devices by running queries

 ### Where to see your devices in Fleet